SvineruS/musicless/README.md

  - user-agent and token need for search, doesn't need for download
  - id3 tags is used to set artist and title in telegram inline search
+ - first echo id3 tag, next get music streamly from vk (no need to wait for full download)
  - maybe captcha
  - by svinerus, used in kpi_radio_bot repo
  - waiting for pull requests